-Floating boat dock, two-pile dolphin, three pilings, and gangway: \$338 per year, with an annual Consumer Price Index adjustment.
+Floating boat dock with slip, four pilings, and gangway: \$218 per year, with an annual Consumer Price Index adjustment.

 Bank protection: The public use and benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests.